Learn

 • The best way to control children’s night-time use of screens is for parents to do the same.
 Try putting your screens to bed one hour before bedtime and do offline activities as a family to wind down.

-• Be Part Of A Community With No Shame Or Strife
+• COMMUNITY: Be Part Of A Community With No Shame Or Strife

-Parents can’t stay on top of everything and know about everything that their kid plays on, or engages with, online.
+Parents can’t stay on top of everything and know about everything that their kid plays on or engage with online.
 One may know Fortnite, another may be good on Instagram.
 Build a squad that you can count on and bounce ideas off without any shame.
 Celebrate your triumphs when you’ve conquered technology.

 Where To Find It: